nishikyr/Qixi_festival_letter_invitation/README.md

-Wherever you are, TR, I hope you’re doing well.
+Wherever you are, TR wish you the best.